typed-mxgraph/typed-mxgraph/README.md

 ### Publish

-Now we use [github action](./.github/workflows/tagged-release.yml) to automatically publish npm package.
+Now we use [GitHub Actions](./.github/workflows/release.yml) to automatically publish npm package.

 Here are the steps to publish: